 All high-pressure water heaters must have a temperature and pressure release valve (TPR valve).
 This valve controls two critical functions: pressure and temperature.
 Therefore, do not tamper with this valve!

 If the TPR valves are faulty, the boiling point of water can rise above 120°C!
 The pressure will reach a point where the geysers’ pressure tanks rupture.
 At this point, the water turns into steam instantly.
-As a result, the 150 litres water in your geyser will now occupy 240,000 litres of space!
+As a result, the 150-litre water in your geyser will now occupy 240,000 litres of space!
 This results in an explosion of the ferocity of a half kilogram of dynamite ( approximately 2½ sticks).
 Not only will the damage be excessive, but, as a consequence, lives can be at risk.

 The intention of this article is to inform you, in the interests of your and your family’s safety, what you should and should not see if you happen to stick your head into the ceiling space to check out your hot water geyser.
-If your geyser installation is significantly different from what is described here, I suggest that you get a reputable plumber to repair it.
+If your geyser installation is significantly different from what is described here, get a reputable plumber to repair it.
 Check out the videos at the bottom of this article!